mui/mui-x/docs/data/data-grid/list-view/list-view.md

 ## Advanced usage

-The list view feature can be combined with [custom subcomponents](/x/react-data-grid/components/) to provide an improved user experience on small screens.
+The list view feature can be combined with [custom subcomponents](/x/react-data-grid/components/) to provide an improved user experience on small screens, as shown below.

 {{"demo": "ListViewAdvanced.js", "iframe": true, "maxWidth": 360, "height": 600}}